sparkflows/sparkflows-docs/docs/quick-start/00-create-application.rst

 Step 1: Create an Application
 ==============================

+Before you can start creating a workflow, you will create an 'Application'.
+Application is a bucket where all your artifacts such a datasets, workflows, dashboards etc. realated to a project would reside.
+Applications are equivalent to workspaces in IDEs.

-From the landing page of Fire Insights, click on New Application to create your new Application.
+From the landing page of Fire Insights, click on "Create Application" to create a new application.

 .. figure:: ../_assets/tutorials/quickstart/1.PNG